vega/vega-lite/site/docs/parameter/parameter.md

 ### Variable Parameters

 Variables are the simplest form a parameter can take.
 Variable parameters allow for a value to be defined once and then reused throughout the rest of the specification.
-As the name suggests, variable values can be modified dynamically either by [binding the variable](bind.html) to input widgets (e.g., sliders or drop down menus), by specifying its `expr` property, or externally as a signal through the [Vega view API](https://vega.github.io/vega/docs/api/view/#signals):

-{% include table.html props="expr" source="VariableParameter" %}

 For example, here we define a `cornerRadius` parameter:

 <div class="vl-example" data-name="bar_params"></div>

-We can also bind a parameter to input elements to create dynamic query widgets.
+As the name suggests, variable values can be modified dynamically, either by [binding the variable](bind.html) to input widgets (e.g., sliders or drop down menus), or by modifying the underlying signal in a [Vega view API](https://vega.github.io/vega/docs/api/view/#signals).
 For example, here we include widgets to customize bar mark's corner radius:

 <div class="vl-example" data-name="bar_params_bound"></div>

+Besides setting the initial `value`, you can also create make a parameter using an expression (`expr`).

+{% include table.html props="expr" source="VariableParameter" %}

+For example, here we make the inner bars in a bullet chart depends on the chart height.

+<div class="vl-example" data-name="bar_bullet_expr_bind"></div>

+**Note:** Height is a built-in parameter, as described in the next section.

+### Built-In Variable Parameters

+A few parameter names are automatically processed and/or reserved:

+- Parameters for the specification `width`, `height`, `padding`, `autosize`, and `background` properties are automatically defined.
+Specifications may include definitions for these parameters in the top-level parameters array, in which case the definitions will be merged with any top-level specification property values, with precedence given to properties defined in the parameters array.
+- The parameters names `datum`, `item`, `event`, `parent` are reserved for top-level variables within expressions.
+Specifications may not define parameters named `datum`, `item`, `event`, or `parent`.
+- If you define a parameter named `cursor`, its value will automatically drive the CSS mouse cursor for the Vega-Lite view.
+For more details about `cursor` parameter, see the Vega documentation for [the underlying `cursor` signal](https://vega.github.io/vega/docs/signals/#the-cursor-signal).

 {:#select}